 Your audience largely determines the direction your writing will take.
 For instance, if your audience is largely made up of middle-aged women, you definitely won’t be writing emails or scripts that cater to women in their 20s.

-Make sure that at the end of the creative process, you’d have come up with content that your audience can relate to.
+Make sure that at the end of the creative process, you would have come up with content that your audience can relate to.

 iii).
 Stay creative

-Like you’ve probably already guessed or seen, this article is centered around creative writing.
+As you’ve probably already guessed or seen, this article is centred around creative writing.
 As such, you literally have to stay creative every step of the way.